aquariophilie/axolotl/README.md

 Follow the steps displayed and insert the API Token when requested.

 You can then register the app and choose a name for it

 ```bash
 forge register
 ```

-Next, it's necessary to install the dependencies
+Next, it is necessary to install the dependencies

 ```bash
 npm install